aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/hello-world-example/_index.md

 <<[s.Name]>> says: "<<[s.Message]>>."
 {{< /highlight >}}

 To build a report from the template, you can use the following source code.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/LINQ/HelloWorld.doc).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-LINQ-HelloWorld-HelloWorld.cs" >}}